Food Safety Shanghai is an important issue for expats.

 The Chinese government has certainly been actively responding and tackling the many food safety issues here.
-The first major regulatory change of recent years came last year.

 On March 10th, 2013, during the 12th National People's Congress, state councilor Ma Kai detailed major reform of China's health and food safety institutions.

 The former State Food and Drug Administration (SFDA) became China's CFDA (China Food and Drug Administration) and China's former Ministry of Health was dissolved and replaced by the China National Health and Family Planning Commission (NHFPC ).

 Under the change, the CFDA became China's chief food safety administrative bureau with greater regulatory responsibilities and powers; finally giving China's food safety watchdog the bite it previously lacked.

 The move will help to close the regulatory loop holes which have plagued China's food industry, thereby creating a regulatory agency with hallmarks similar to that of the US Food and Drug Administration (FDA) and Europe's Food Safety Authority (EFSA).

 With the key links in China's food supply chain defined, we can further divide China's food supply Chain into imported foods and domestically produced foods.

 These supply chains are vastly different.
 A useful analogy to compare the complexity of the domestic supply chain (figure 1) to the relative simplicity of the import supply chain (figure 2) can be illustrated like this.

 Imagine the import supply chain as a simple linear chain, and the domestic supply chain as a chain link fence with multiple directions and mutually dependent interactions.